Sharlin Farzana

-Sharlin Farzana is a Bangladeshi model and actress.
+Sharlin Farzana (born 1990) is a Bangladeshi model and actress.
 She was born in Dhaka, Bangladesh.

 Personal life

 Sharlin has one younger brother.
 She married Ehsanul Haque on 23 November 2019.
-She is a mother of a boy who was born in November 2020.
+She is a mother of a boy who was born in November 2020 and a daughter who was born in December 2022.

 Early life

-Sharlin Farzana was born on 3 January 1992.
+Sharlin Farzana was born on 3 January 1990.
 She completed her SSC and HSC from Viqarunnisa Noon School and College.
 She took lessons in classical dancing from Bulbul Lalitakala Academy and also won a certificate for her Katthak performance.
 She was also enlisted as child artiste in Bangladesh television.
 At 5th grade in school She stood second in national primary scholarship examinations competing with the students from all across Dhaka.
 After graduating from Viqarunnisa Noon school she joined the same college.

 Sharlin admitted In Shikder Medical College, Dhaka, as her parents always wanted her to be a doctor.
 But she was passionate about studying law.
 She studied Bar at law through an external program conducted by the University of London.